aminoa/auto-daily-screener/README.md

 ## How does it work?

 This runs a selenium script to automatically go through the form and then generates a code from a virtual device in order to bypass MFA.
+You can use external tools like the Windows Task Scheduler to have it run daily.

 ## How do I use this?